DC Warrant Lawyer

-Washington DC Bench Warrants
+DC Bench Warrants

 A Washington, DC bench warrant is issued by a judge for violation of court orders or missing court dates.
 A bench warrant means that you can be arrested and brought before a judge who will decide whether to continue your incarceration.
 DC bench warrants are typically issued for failure to comply with court orders, such as:

-- Missing a court date, or Failure to Appear
+- Missing a court date, or failure to appear

 - Failure to pay a traffic fine

 - Not complying with probation terms

 - Failure to pay a civil judgment, such as child support

 Sometimes, in the case of DC bench warrants, a person may not even know there is a warrant for his or her arrest until he or she is pulled over for a minor traffic violation and ends up in handcuffs.
 If you have been arrested on a DC bench warrant, or if you are concerned that there may be a bench warrant against you for your failure to comply with court orders, consult a skilled DC criminal attorney to find out how to resolve your situation.

 More information regarding failure to appear in Washington DC can be found by visiting following page.